h2oai/h2ogpt/README.md

     * If startup fails, run as console and check for errors, e.g. and kill any old Python processes.

   * [Full Windows 10/11 Manual Installation Script](docs/README_WINDOWS.md)
-    * Single `.bat` file for installation (if do not skip any optional packages, takes about 9GB filled on disk).
+    * Single `.bat` file for installation (if you do not skip any optional packages, takes about 9GB filled on disk).
     * Recommend base Conda env, which allows for DocTR that requires pygobject that has otherwise no support (except `mysys2` that cannot be used by h2oGPT).
-    * Also allows for TTS package by Coqui, which is otherwise not enabled currently in one-click installer.
+    * Also allows for the TTS package by Coqui, which is otherwise not currently enabled in the one-click installer.

 ---